Updated March 25, 2019

 Of course, we can’t live our entire life at this pace (or can we?).
 But islands of enjoyment mixed into the ocean of our life make the hustle and bustle worthwhile.

-I’m sure there are many other benefits to slowing down.
-But if you’re still with me, you probably don’t need any more convincing that slowing down is worth the effort.
+So if you’re still with me, you probably don’t need any more convincing that slowing down is worth the effort.

 Having the intention to slow down and actually doing it are two different things.
 The pressure to speed up is all around us.
 You’ll be fighting an uphill battle.